Are you struggling with your student?

-- Ask your kids if they feel comfortable with the speed at which the math is being taught.
+Ask your students if they feel comfortable with the speed at which the math is being taught.
 Take additional time to focus on foundational concepts that they struggle with to help them master the material.

-- Frequently review previously learned math skills with your children — if your children are learning basic multiplication, review addition with them to make sure they have mastered it.
+Frequently review previously learned math skills with your students — if your students are learning basic multiplication, review addition with them to make sure they have mastered it.
 You can use our easy Maths Fact Sheets and other handy resources from our free Downloads Page to help with reviewing maths.

 Getting some help might be the answer

-Even thought the Math-U-See lessons are easy to use for individual students and groups, its helpful having a few more methods to use and ways to teach your child maths.
+Even thought the Math-U-See lessons are easy to use for individual students and groups, its helpful having a few more specific methods to use and ways to teach your pupils.

-These Online Trainings support you to teach in a multi-sensory way and give you the tools and resources to confidently teach maths at home.
+These Online Trainings support you to teach in a multi-sensory way and give you the tools and resources to confidently teach maths at home and in the classroom.